The Cereal Incident

 Blog

-kitt decided around 18:34 on 13 July 2005 to publish this:
+Yeah, kitt finished writing this at 18:34 on 13 July 2005

 When I was in high school, I managed to get into a huge fight with my mother's husband.
 Of course, now I don't recall what the fight was about, but I'm sure at the time it was The Most Important Thing In The World™.